Connecting OpenVPN Sites with Conflicting IP Subnets¶

 If Site 0 has multiple IP ranges then specify them all in IPv4 Remote networks, comma separated.
 After saving, copy the key (“2048 bit OpenVPN static key”) that was generated to the other end (see below)

-You will need one of these for each network range at Site 0:
+Add one of these for each network range at Site 0:

 Interface: OpenVPN External subnet IP: <mapping subnet, first IP> eg 10.10.1.0 Internal IP: LAN net Destination: Network, <IP range on Site 0> eg 10.1.1.0/24